 Our key functions as an all in one tool – it includes a long, sharp corkscrew, an attached foil cutter that slides out for easy foil cutting, and the floating axis allows you to easily lever against the cork to open your wine.
 Plus, it does have a bottle opener…not that we would ever advocate drinking anything but wine!
 They’re smooth and sleek, so you can have one for your kitchen drawer, one for your car, and even one for your purse!

-All of these favorite accessories can be found in our online retail shop.
+All of these favorite accessories can be found in our retail shop!
 Whether you’re looking to step up your at home wine drinking for yourself, or for the perfect gift for a birthday or celebration, these wine accessories will be sure to delight.
 Cheers!

 Have you ever heard someone say they are “not much of a Pinot person”?
 While this statement may have some clutching their pearls (this is the Willamette Valley, after all!), I think almost everyone can find a Pinot Noir they connect with – but it’s a matter of selecting the right vintage!
 Pinot Noir is well known for its chameleon-like qualities – Pinot can express itself a million different ways.
 Using cues such as vintage (the year the fruit was grown) or terroir (the environment that produces a wine: climate, soil, vineyard, etc), you can find a Pinot that you love to drink.